 In fact, the ocean responds to uneven distribution of heating as well.
 Recall that wind is the movement of air from high to low pressure.
 Winds drive ocean circulation by moving warm sea surface waters around to various places.
 This creates areas of warmer and cooler waters.
-This uneven heating of the ocean, causes changes in the temperature of air just above it and affects regional weather as well.
-The ocean and the atmosphere are linked in a system where they directly affect and are affected by each other.
+This uneven heating of the ocean causes changes in the temperature of air just above it and affects regional weather as well.
+The ocean and the atmosphere are linked in a system in which they directly affect and are affected by each other.
 No wonder it can be difficult to forecast the weather sometimes!
-[As a note to the teacher: This would be a perfect place to discuss El Niño Southern Oscillation (ENSO).
-This is referring to the tendency of our Pacific to switch between El Niño (abnormal warming) and La Niña (abnormal cooling) years.
-The important point about the abnormal sea surface patterns of the Pacific is that they are teleconnected to the rest of the world – in other words, patterns of abnormal temperatures in the Pacific have been shown to affect global atmospheric circulation so directly, that we can predict how regional weather will change just based on the state of ENSO.
+[Teacher note: This is a good time to discuss El Niño Southern Oscillation (ENSO), which is the tendency of the Pacific Ocean to switch between El Niño (abnormal warming) and La Niña (abnormal cooling) years.
+The important point about the abnormal sea surface patterns of the Pacific is that they are teleconnected to the rest of the world; in other words, patterns of abnormal temperatures in the Pacific have been shown to affect global atmospheric circulation so directly that we can predict how regional weather will change just based on the state of ENSO.
 ENSO changes the annual weather we see in the US each year.
-If the teacher is looking to extend this topic, they could discuss this topic and find a good explanatory vide on it.]
+To further extend this topic, find and show students a good explanatory video on it.]

 Background Information on Tools for the Backyard Weather Station